oberones/MysteryMelodyMachine/rpi-engine/docs/SPEC.md

 When extending firmware:
 - Do NOT change pin allocations unless spec updated.
 - Preserve public headers (`pins.h`, upcoming `config.h`) structure; append rather than reorder unless necessary.
+- When adding portal animation programs, ensure they integrate with existing cue system.
-- When adding constants, group by function (timing, LED, MIDI).
+- When adding constants, group by function (timing, portal, MIDI).
 - Add tests or diagnostic notes for new behavior.

 When extending Pi engine: